13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 Health Promotion and Disease Prevention: Considerations and Interventions

 Health promotion and disease prevention strategies for a healthy neurological system need to be appropriate for each specific individual, so you should carefully consider all collected data, both subjective and objective.
 Subjective data collection involves asking the client about risk factors, social determinants, and other considerations.
 This kind of inquiry should be integrated throughout the entire assessment.
-You will ask many probing questions during the subjective assessment, but also formulate additional questions based on critical reflection of the data you have collected during the subjective and objective assessment.
+You will ask many probing questions during the subjective assessment, but also formulate additional questions based on critical reflection on the data you have collected during the subjective and objective assessments.
 Together, the findings will inform your clinical judgment for each specific client and the health promotion needed.

 Healthy Blood Pressure and Weight

 High blood pressure and obesity are linked to cardiovascular-related illnesses that can cause neurological problems.
-For example, clients should monitor their weight and blood pressure to decrease the risk of stroke and other common problems associated with the neurological system such as cerebral aneurysms.
+For example, clients should monitor their weight and blood pressure to decrease the risk of stroke and other common problems associated with the neurological system, such as cerebral aneurysms.

 Probing questions may include: